Are you still using a Windows computer? You’re missing out.

 Google is also working towards getting all their products built with material design in mind.
 It’s where basically everything is built to be easy to use for mobile devices and touchscreens.
 They’ve even built a new desktop layout and a redid the App Launcher just for touchscreens.
 This new design will make it easier to navigate.

-(If you’re new to Chromebooks, I wrote a huge guide on learning how to use one.
+(If you’re new to Chromebooks, I wrote a huge guide to learning how to use one.
 You may want to check it out.)

 Also, you can browse Google’s support documents online.